thoughtco/statamic-starter-kit/README.md

     - It allows the panel to be re-used in different areas of the website if necessary.

 ### Fieldsets
-There are two fieldsets setup in the default build:
+There are three fieldsets setup in the default build:
 - **Link Blocks:** a replicator that will output a elements based on the information passed from each link block.

 ```